redis/redis-doc/docs/reference/modules/modules-api-ref.md

                      serve stale data.
 Don't use if you don't know what this means.
 * **"no-monitor"**: Don't propagate the command on monitor.
-Use this if the command has sensible data among the arguments.
+Use this if the command has sensitive data among the arguments.
 * **"no-slowlog"**: Don't log this command in the slowlog.
-Use this if the command has sensible data among the arguments.
+Use this if the command has sensitive data among the arguments.
 * **"fast"**:      The command time complexity is not greater than O(log(N)) where N is the size of the collection or anything else representing the normal scalability